 On television, Rogers worked to ensure viewers knew and comprehended the line between reality and fantasy through trips to the show’s “Neighborhood of Make-Believe.”
 His enduring faith also played a large part in what happened on air.
 Though not overtly Christian, Mister Rogers’ Neighborhood stayed true to the basic values of his religion.

 A national success and with touchstones recognizable to the masses – the entrance through the door, the cardigan, the sneakers – it was soon fodder for parody, with Eddie Murphy starring in the sketch, Mister Robinson’s Neighborhood, on Saturday Night Live.
 Though gritty and risqué, Rogers found the parody appealing.
 It was also broadcast late at night when his regular viewers were not in front of the television.

-Into its fourth decade on television, the final episode of Mister Rogers’ Neighborhood aired in August 2001, though Rogers legacy continues with the Fred Rogers Company and the spinoff animated series, Daniel Tiger’s Neighborhood, airing on PBS Kids since 2012.
+Into its fourth decade on television, the final episode of Mister Rogers’ Neighborhood aired in August 2001, though Rogers legacy continues with the Fred Rogers Company and the spinoff animated series, Daniel Tiger’s Neighborhood.

 “His decision to level with kids in a very sensitive way was his greatest accomplishment,” Won’t You Be My Neighbor? director Morgan Neville said to People of Rogers.
 “Spending time with him is like revisiting part of yourself.”

 For Rogers, his greatest accomplishment was perhaps in simply doing what he believed was most important for children – helping them to understand the changing world around them, and to give them a safe neighborhood where they can be their true selves.